Comparison Summary: Matcha vs. Kratom

 Caffeine stimulates the central nervous system and boosts metabolism, increasing the rate at which you burn calories; stimulants also curb appetite.
 This makes matcha a valuable tool for weight loss .

 Green tea is full of antioxidants.
 Antioxidants, in general, help fight cancer, but the EPGC in green tea is proven to reduce the size of tumors .

 Antioxidants fight cancer by preventing free radicals.
-Free radicals are basically haywire electrons.
-They create a chain reaction by destroying or damaging cells, leading to the development of cancer.
+Free radicals are haywire electrons.
+They create a chain reaction by destroying or damaging cells, leading to cancer development.

 Matcha can help with nonalcoholic fatty liver disease by reducing the level of liver enzymes .
 The disease elevates these enzymes, causing fatigue, jaundice, abdominal pain, swelling, nausea, and vomiting.

 Improved Cognitive Ability

 Matcha works well as a nootropic — a substance that helps boost mental ability .
 In particular, matcha increases memory, improves problem-solving skills, and increases verbal fluidity.